Diving into Kronecker Adapters: Component Design Matters: Main Results

 \subsection{Component Design in Practice}

 In this section, we provide practical guidelines for CDKA to further improve its performance.
-We follow the same experimental settings as described in Section~\ref{sec:alignment}. \paragraph{Guidelines for component design under fixed parameter budget.} Building on the principles in Remark~\ref{remark:principle}, we now give guidelines for component design when the parameter budget $\operatorname{param}(\Delta \mW)$ in~\Eqref{equ:param} is fixed.
+We follow the same experimental settings as described in Section~\ref{sec:alignment}.
+See Appendix~\ref{sec:more_studies} for more results. \paragraph{Guidelines for component design under fixed parameter budget.} Building on the principles in Remark~\ref{remark:principle}, we now give guidelines for component design when the parameter budget $\operatorname{param}(\Delta \mW)$ in~\Eqref{equ:param} is fixed.

 \textit{Guideline for choosing $r_1$.} According to the principle stated in Remark~\ref{remark:principle}, increasing $r_1$ leads to performance degradation, whereas increasing $r_2$ consistently improves performance.
 Since the parameter budget depends on the ratio between $r_1$ and $r_2$, we investigate how the performance of CDKA is affected when they are increased simultaneously.
 As shown in Table~\ref{tab:diffr1r2}, the performance of CDKA remains stable, which is consistent with our theoretical insights.
 In practice, we empirically find that keeping a small $r_1 \in [2,4]$ yields slight improvements across different settings.